Subscribe to RSS, Atom, and JSON feeds

 What gets saved

 Each new feed entry is saved as a Keep item.
-Keep fetches the linked page and extracts the full article content as markdown so you get the complete text, not just the feed summary.
+Free accounts keep the link, title, and feed metadata.
+Paid plans also fetch and keep the full article content as markdown when it is available, so you get the complete text instead of just the feed summary.

 RSS, Atom, JSON Feed, and h-feed formats are all supported.
 Items already in your library are automatically skipped.